 Recent Works: The Decade Cycle and more

-Other recent works include “Forty,” the first song of a multimedia song cycle entitled The Decade Cycle, performed and produced by the composer (available in streaming video here), and Prestidigitation and Thaumaturgy, a jazz/classical double concerto commissioned by the New Albany Symphony Orchestra and premiered by the NASO with Peter Dugan and violinist Charles Yang of Time for Three.
+Other recent works include “Forty” and “Forty-one,” the first two songs of a multimedia song cycle entitled The Decade Cycle, performed and produced by the composer, and Prestidigitation and Thaumaturgy, a jazz/classical double concerto commissioned by the New Albany Symphony Orchestra and premiered by the NASO with Peter Dugan and violinist Charles Yang of Time for Three.

 Upcoming Works: All is Fair and others

 Dugan’s major work in progress is the three-act comic opera All is Fair; he is also working on the recording and production of the second and third movements of The Decade Cycle as well as a jazz piano instructional method book entitled Dr. D’s Jazz Piano Method.